magenta/magenta/README.md

 Magenta maintains a [pip package](https://pypi.python.org/pypi/magenta) for easy installation.
-We recommend using Anaconda to install it, but it can work in any standard Python 2.7 environment.
+We recommend using Anaconda to install it, but it can work in any standard Python environment.
+We support both Python 2 (>= 2.7) and Python 3 (>= 3.5).
 These instructions will assume you are using Anaconda.

 Note that if you want to enable GPU support, you should follow the [GPU Installation](#gpu-installation) instructions below.